 Oftentimes when potential clients call Curcio Law the first question they ask is, “How much will your services cost me?”
 When someone has just been in an accident, they’re vulnerable, hurt, and uncertain about the future, and the last thing they should have to worry about is how much their lawyer is going to cost.
-In lieu of last Saturday being “Small Business Saturday”, I wanted to explain and outline the benefits of contingency fees.
+In this blog, I want to explain and outline the benefits of contingency fees.

 There is no risk to you, the client.

 Contingency fees are only paid if the claim is successful.
 If the attorney loses the case, the client walks away owing no attorney fees.
 In this way a contingency fee allows ANYONE to hire a lawyer.
 No matter your financial situation, by retaining an attorney with a contingency fee, you pay no fees unless settlement is reached.
 (It is important to note that even on a contingency fee basis, clients are responsible for court costs and filing fees.)

 You get the pick of the litter.

 Often when signing a lawyer that charges hourly, clients end up “settling” for a lawyer in their price range, and do most of their research based on fees instead of past experience and outcomes.
 When attorneys implement contingency fees, clients can research and choose which attorney they are most comfortable with, and money is not an issue.
 In this way, everyone can gain access to and retain a seasoned attorney who would normally be too expensive due to their ample experience.